sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-json.rst

 Reading From Dataset
 ----------------------

-Node ``TransactionDataset`` creates DataFrame of your dataset named 'Transaction Dataset' by reading data from HDFS, HIVE etc. which had been defined earlier in Fire by using the Dataset feature.
+Node ``TransactionDataset`` creates DataFrame of your dataset named 'Transaction Dataset' by reading data from HDFS, HIVE etc. which have been defined earlier in Fire by using the Dataset feature.
 As a user you just have to select the Dataset of your interest and configure the details as shown below.

 .. figure:: ../../_assets/tutorials/read-write/writing-json/5.PNG